Chandradithya8/FarmApp/README.md

 Fertilizer recommendation - Notebooks/fertilizer_recommendation.ipynb

-Covid disease detection  - Notebooks/crop-disease-prediction.ipynb
+Crop disease detection  - Notebooks/crop-disease-prediction.ipynb

 You can view all the saved models (pickle files) in the "Saved_models" folder.